Capital of the Scottish Highlands

 With its suspension bridges across the River Ness and old stone buildings, it is a pretty place which is well-known for its floral displays (frequently a winner of awards in the Bloom of Britain competitions).
 In December 2000, it was one of only 3 towns to be awarded city status by the Queen.

 Walk down along the river banks (in the direction of the Caledonian Canal) and you'll find the Ness Islands where you can escape from the hustle and bustle of the shops.
-Cross the river on the little bridges and you can visit Bught Park.
-A miniature railway runs at weekends from Easter to the end of October, and daily during the local school holidays.
-Close by you will also find the Floral Hall - a sub-tropical horticultural extravaganza with small waterfall, fish and alsorts of plants/trees (open all year round).
-I particularly like the cactus hall - quite a surprise!
-Coffee shop and plant sales.
+Cross the river on the little bridges and you can visit Whin Park which has a boating pond, picnic area, toilets and a miniature railway (usually runs at weekends from Easter to the end of October, and daily during the local school holidays).
+Also nearby is Inverness Crazy Golf with ice cream kiosk.
+Tel: 07752984156.

-Walking up the river in the other direction (towards the harbour) you will see Ben Wyvis on the skyline (as seen in the photo below).
+Walking up the river in the other direction (towards the harbour) you will see Ben Wyvis on the skyline (this is a mountain over 3000 feet high).

 Inverness Public Library is situated near the bus station.
 Telephone: 01463 236463.

 The Highland Archive and Registration Centre opened in Inverness in 2009.
 This includes the Family History Centre and Genealogy Service (previously hosted at Inverness Library).
-The new building is situated on Bught Road between the Floral Hall and Whin Park, past the Ness Islands.
+The new building is situated on Bught Road by the river between the Botanic Gardens and Whin Park, past the Ness Islands.
 Telephone: 01463 256444.

 If you are thinking of moving to Inverness or the Highland Region - visit the living/working in Scotland web page which provides links for finding jobs, houses, etc.